Matt-Crow/Maelstrom/README.md

   the alternative
 * random campaign generator: Have the program chop up a Shakespere play and make characters and locations based off of that?
+* Replacement for Customization Points system:
+    * replace Items with a new "stat DNA block" class that provides minor bonuses to stats
+    * a level X character can have up to X stat DNA blocks equipped
+    * redo item equipping choice system

-* do away with "Customization Points" system.
-Change to allow player to choose from sets of pre-generated content.
-Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle
+* Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle

 * de-tangle attack choosing in combat.py and activeAbilities.py
-    * redo item equipping choice system
+* migrate over to """maelstrom""" folder